MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPDiagnosticConfig.md

 ```

 ### -LogCutInterval
-Specifies a time period to roll over to the next log file.
+Specifies the number of minutes between log file rollovers.

-The type must be a valid number between 0 and 1440.
+The value must be a valid integer between 0 and 1440.

 The default value is 30.